dabreese00/clue-solver/README.md

 The backend lives in the file `src/app/cluegame.py`.
 The classes in this file are designed to model everything one would write down on one's Clue game sheet.
+Essentially, this means: players, cards, and several types of relationships between them (see [Theory](#theory), below, for more details).

 I chose not to use SQL, at least for the initial implementation.
-After planning out the data structure and inference logic (see "Theory", below), I was curious whether I could make the code more concise and elegant by just using plain custom Python classes.
-But so far, due to the lack of pre-built querying and my own impatience and/or inexperience, I've found myself hacking together gobs of custom for-loops (blech) to answer even the most basic questions about the game state.
-The internals are thus a spaghetti mess.
-If this project ever goes forward much further, my shame will force me to decide whether to clean it up by refactoring out some custom-built query functions (or perhaps some even slicker tricks that I can't think of now), or just migrate to SQL and have the querying handed to me on a platter like a sane person.
+I was curious whether I could make the code more concise and elegant by just using plain custom Python classes.
+So far, this has not come to fruition; the data structures are simple enough to create, but the methods I've had to develop to query them are still sorely lacking in usability and readability, I'm afraid.
+We will see at what point I may end up just giving up and migrating to SQL.

 It also needs better unit tests.
 But I think it works.